 - Do you have less mental stamina?

-- Does you find it difficult to stop thinking about weight, body size, eating or exercise?
+- Are you preoccupied or worry about weight, body size, eating or exercise?

 On an emotional level:

-- Do you find your emotions change according to what you have eaten or how much, or what you have done to try to get rid of the calories you've ingested?
+- Do you find your emotions change according to what or how much you eat?

-- Do you often feel ashamed or guilty about your body, your eating or your exercise choices?
+- Do you often feel ashamed or guilty about your body, eating, or exercise choices?